mlp6/Medical-Software-Design/Lectures/GitFundamentals.md

 # can do both of those steps at once
 git checkout -b $BRANCHNAME
 ```
-I want to push a new branch to GitHUb; what do I have to do?
+I want to push a new branch to GitHub; what do I have to do?
 ```
 # the very first time you go to push content to a new branch on the origin, you
 # need to tell the origin to create that branch